 These are limitations for partitioned tables when a leaf child partition of the table is an external table:

-Queries that run against partitioned tables that contain external table partitions are executed with the legacy query optimizer.
+Queries that run against partitioned tables that contain external table partitions are run with the Postgres Planner.

 The external table partition is a read only external table.
 Commands that attempt to access or modify data in the external table partition return an error.
 For example: